forta-network/starter-kits/scam-detector-py/README.md

 - impersonating-token - Fired when a token contract has been identified that is impersonating a known established token (e.g. USDC or USDT)
 - address-poisoning - Fired when alert combination is observed that points to address poisoning attack; this threat category is used for labeling poisoning addresses
 - address-poisoner - Fired when alert combination is observed that points to address poisoning attack; this threat category is used for labeling poisoner addresses, aka the address that is initiating the poisoning and the contract performing the poisioning
+- private-key-compromise - Fired when it is suspected that a scammer (e.g. through malware) stolen someone's private key and started to drain assets from the user's wallet
 - attack-stages - Fired when alert combination is observed that points to attack on chain that spans the 4 stages of an attack (funding, preparaiton, exploitation, and money laundering) Many of the alerts here point to rug pulls and rake tokens.
 - similar contract - Fired when a similar contract to a previously identified scammer contract has been identified
 - scammer association - Fired when an EOA is associated with a known scammer account (e.g. receiving or sending funds)